About the DSM and autism spectrum disorder diagnosis

 - rarely engaging in imaginative play.

-Children must have difficulties in the area of restricted, repetitive and/or sensory behaviours or interests to be diagnosed with autism spectrum disorder.
+To be diagnosed with autism spectrum disorder, children must have difficulties and/or differences from what’s typical in the area of restricted, repetitive and/or sensory behaviours or interests.

 - lining up toys in a particular way over and over again